Juan Gabriel: Personal life

 Juan Gabriel was never married.
-He had six children.
-The mother of four of his children (Iván Gabriel, Joan Gabriel, Hans Gabriel and Jean Gabriel) is Laura Salas.
-Gabriel stated that Salas was "the best friend of my life" ("la mejor amiga de mi vida" in Spanish).
-Nearly a month after his death, the news program Primer Impacto discovered that Gabriel had a fifth child, a son named Luis Alberto Aguilera, living in Las Vegas.
+He had six children, four of them named Juan in different languages.
+The mother of four of his children is Laura Salas.
+Juan Gabriel stated that Salas was "the best friend of my life" ("la mejor amiga de mi vida" in Spanish).
+Nearly a month after his death, the news program Primer Impacto discovered that Juan Gabriel had a fifth child, a son living in Las Vegas.
 The two maintained a long-distance relationship, primarily communicating via e-mail.
-The mother of his fifth child is Guadalupe Gonzalez, who worked as Gabriel's domestic employee.
-On October 26, 2016, Primer Impacto found the sixth child of Juan Gabriel, named Joao Gabriel, living in Los Angeles, California.
-Joao's mother is Consuelo Rosales, who also worked as Gabriel's domestic employee.
-Genetic testing was conducted to assess Gabriel's parentage of Luis Alberto and Joao, with genetic material provided by Gabriel's brother Pablo Aguilera.
+The mother of his fifth child is Guadalupe Gonzalez, who worked as Juan Gabriel's domestic employee.
+On 26 October 2016, Primer Impacto found the sixth child of Juan Gabriel living in Los Angeles, California.
+His mother is Consuelo Rosales, who also worked as Juan Gabriel's domestic employee.
+Genetic testing was conducted to confirm parentage.

-Although widely assumed to be gay, Gabriel never explicitly talked about his sexuality.
+Although he was widely assumed to be gay, Juan Gabriel never explicitly talked about his sexuality.
 However, as he got older he began to give implicit responses towards questions about his sexuality, saying to interviewers "Lo que se ve no se pregunta" ("what one sees doesn't have to be asked about").
 Some may interpret this to be an implicit affirmation of homosexuality, while others have interpreted this to be an affirmation of heterosexuality, due to the female romantic partners he had.

-On November 14, 2005, Gabriel was injured when he fell from the stage at the Toyota Center in Houston, Texas, and was hospitalized at Texas Medical Center.
-He sustained a fractured neck.
-He was forced to stay off tour and bedridden for eight months.
+On 14 November 2005, Juan Gabriel was injured when he fell from the stage at the Toyota Center in Houston, Texas, and was hospitalized at Texas Medical Center.
+He sustained a cervical fracture on his neck, forcing him to refrain from performing on tour while being bedridden for eight months.